gitter-badger/GeeFuTu/README.md

 <img align="right" height="300" src="https://raw.githubusercontent.com/wookoouk/GeeFuTu/master/public/GeeFuTu.png">

+> GeeFuTu, Social Science

-GeeFuTu is a site for sharing and updating genomics data.
+GeeFuTu is a platform for sharing and updating genomics data, projects can be private with per experiment permissions or public for anybody to view and edit.

+GeeFuTu is still heavily under development, please check the Road Map for list of completed and upcoming features.

-### Roadmap
+### Road Map

 #### Dec 2014